swisskyrepo/PayloadsAllTheThings/API Key Leaks/README.md

 # API Key Leaks

 > The API key is a unique identifier that is used to authenticate requests associated with your project.
-Some developpers might hardcode them or leave it on public shares.
+Some developers might hardcode them or leave it on public shares.

 ## Summary